HHS/TANF-app/docs/User-Experience/Research-Syntheses/2020, Summer - Understanding Stakeholders and creating personas.md

 ### Regional program specialists

-Regional program specialists are grantee's primary OFA point of contact.
+Regional program specialists are STT's primary OFA point of contact.
 They track TANF trends in their region and provide troubleshooting, advice, and reminders to STTs.

 ### OPRE analysts